UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 [28 rows x 10 columns]
 ```

-In this situation we now have 28 rows and the same 10 columns that all
+After combining them now have 28 rows and the same 10 columns that all
 align correctly.

 Notes: Script here